 The main purpose of the assessment is to gauge whether the Mediator has the skills necessary to carry out a competent mediation and not whether they can complete a Mediation in 1 hour.

 The final 15-20 minutes is for the Assessor to complete the required documentation.
-Candidates will not receive any feedback from the Assessor at this point.
+The Candidate will not receive any feedback from the Assessor at this point.

-The Assessor will make a digital copy of the video available to the Candidate as soon as possible.
-Candidates will then have 15 working days to view their video and complete their Role Play Self-Assessment form and return this to the Assessor.
+The Assessor or MII Adminstrator will make a digital copy of the video available to the Candidate as soon as possible.
+Candidate will then have 15 working days to view their video and complete their Role Play Self-Assessment form and return this to the Assessor.
 In exceptional circumstances, and with the prior agreement of the Assessor, this period may be extended.

 The Assessor will forward to the Candidate, no later than 25 working days after the Assessor receives the candidate’s Role-play Self-Assessment, the result of the assessment which will include a written assessment and feedback of the candidate.

-These results can be sent to either to the Candidate directly or to the the MII who will forward the result to the Candidate.
+These results can be sent to either the Candidate directly or to the MII Administrator who will forward the result to the Candidate.

 The Assessor should seek to establish that:

-The MII should make the Assessor aware in advance of any reasonable accommodation requirements for any candidates and these will be accommodated by the Assessor, as far as reasonably possible
+The MII Administrator should make the Assessor aware in advance of any reasonable accommodation requirements for any candidate and these will be accommodated by the Assessor, as far as reasonably possible

 Observations of performance should be used to assess the following core areas for assessment

-It is anticipated that because of the timeframe and need to apply the process flexibly and at the parties’ pace, candidates are expected to demonstrate skills and competencies listed in each area that are relevant and appropriate to the context of the dispute being mediated.
+It is anticipated that because of the timeframe and need to apply the process flexibly and at the parties’ pace, the candidate is expected to demonstrate skills and competencies listed in each area that are relevant and appropriate to the context of the dispute being mediated.

 The MII accredits mediation training courses which meet set training standards.